adrienkohlbecker/datadog-agent-arm/README.md

 ## Known issues

+We apply patches from the following PRs, pending an official release:
-- running python checks is unsupported as the arm build doesn't support embedding the python interpreter (see: https://github.com/DataDog/datadog-agent/issues/1069)
+- https://github.com/DataDog/datadog-agent/pull/2461: allowing the arm build to embed the python interpreter
-- we apply the patch from this PR https://github.com/DataDog/datadog-process-agent/pull/198 while waiting for an official release (preventing the process agent from raising a nil pointer exception)
+- https://github.com/DataDog/datadog-process-agent/pull/198: preventing the process agent from raising a nil pointer exception

 ## How to use: